glangetasq/TFA-project-apl2163-qag2000/README.md

   Located at /sightings/stats.

 ## Where to access it?
-The source code is hosted on Github at: https://github.com/glangetasq/TFA-project-apl2163-qag2000.
+The source code is hosted on Github and available at: https://github.com/glangetasq/TFA-project-apl2163-qag2000.

 ## Group name & section
 "Quentin & Amaury" group, section 3